blegas78/autoSplitters/README.md

 I have reports from some users that have had success using PS4 share instead of a capture card.
 Thank you Leiberton and Charlatan_11235 for testing!

-I have also heard reports that versions newer thant he above list also work.
+I have also heard reports that versions newer than the above list also work.
 Thank you Aquila_Ezio!

 Kevin700p has had trouble streaming and using the load remover at the same time.
 Turns out his phone was plugged into his stream computer (a laptop) and unplugging the phone lets him do both at once.